ventilate-schools/BC/Vancouver/index.md

 From <https://www.vsb.bc.ca/page/5017/ventilation> (2023 document)

-(text below clipped from VSB site)
+`(text below clipped from VSB site)`

-"Clean air is essential for health and learning, and proper ventilation is an important part of COVID-19 health and safety measures in all Vancouver School District schools and workspaces.
+Clean air is essential for health and learning, and proper ventilation is an important part of COVID-19 health and safety measures in all Vancouver School District schools and workspaces.
 By definition, ventilation is providing fresh, outdoor air in place of air that has been used.

 **Ventilation in School Sites**